risingwavelabs/awesome-stream-processing/README.md

 Any comments are welcome.
 Happy streaming!

-Join out [Slack community](https://www.risingwave.com/slack) to engage in discussions with thousands of stream processing enthusiasts!
+Join our [Slack community](https://www.risingwave.com/slack) to engage in discussions with thousands of stream processing enthusiasts!